What you need to know about your skin - part 2

 A quick look at psychological stress

-If we’ve known for a long time that that chronic stress is detrimental to our health, what is less known is that there is a direct relationship between our stress levels and the health of our skin.
+If we’ve known for a long time that chronic stress is detrimental to our health, what is less known is that there is a direct relationship between our stress levels and the health of our skin.

-There is a field of medicine called Psychodermatology which acknowledges the links between dermal and emotional health.
+There is a field of medicine called Psychodermatology, which acknowledges the links between dermal and emotional health.

-When we become aware of a problem, feel the itchiness and see the symptoms and unsightly blemishes break out, which are particularly alarming when they are on our face or other visible part of our bodies, our stress simultaneously arise.
+When we become aware of a problem, feel the itchiness and see the symptoms and unsightly blemishes break out, which are particularly alarming when they are on our face or other visible part of our bodies, our stress simultaneously arises.

 Essential oils are proving to be an ideal way to treat stress-related skin problems because they not only work on the skin but also on the stress which aggravates the issue.